argoproj/argo-cd/docs/user-guide/config-management-plugins.md

-# Plugins
+# Config Management Plugins

-Argo CD allows integrating more config management tools using config management plugins.
+Argo CD's "native" config management tools are Helm, Jsonnet, and Kustomize.
+If you want to use a different config management tools, or if Argo CD's native tool support does not include a feature you need, you might need to turn to a Config Management Plugin (CMP).

+The Argo CD "repo server" component is in charge of building Kubernetes manifests based on some source files from a Helm, OCI, or git repository.
+When a config management plugin is correctly configured, the repo server may delegate the task of building manifests to the plugin.

 The following sections will describe how to create, install, and use plugins.
 Check out the [example plugins](https://github.com/argoproj/argo-cd/tree/master/examples/plugins) for additional guidance.

 !!! warning